 A Panel Discussion featuring local experts moderated by Shelton Weeks, FGCU Professor of Economics and Finance.

-Engage Estero is conducting a free public forum on the impact of urbanization and land development and how it will affect Estero’s future.
-The platform features expert panelists on land development and smart growth issues facing greater Estero.
-The discussion will focus on the impact of urbanization as more people come to live in greater Estero and the current and projected level of development in greater Estero.
+Engage Estero conducted a free public forum on the impact of urbanization and land development and how it will affect Estero’s future.
+The platform featured expert panelists on land development and smart growth issues facing greater Estero.
+The discussion focused on the impact of urbanization as more people come to live in greater Estero and the current and projected level of development in greater Estero.

 The impact and benefits of inevitable urbanization in Estero – yes, it is here and growing.
 Urbanization is the process through which cities typically grow, and higher and higher percentages of the population come to live.